Weekend Getaways From Bangalore for Couples

 - Start the trek by sunrise because afternoons can get brutally hot.

-- Avoid monsoon treks unless you’re experienced.
+- Avoid monsoon treks unless you are an experienced.
 The rocks get very slippery.

 - Don’t litter, locals really value keeping the place clean.